 My wife and I have been happily married since January of 2013, and the summer of 2016, we became parents to a beautiful baby girl.
 I’m obsessed with her, and find the little things she does bring me the most joy.
 I’m naturally a detail oriented person, and I find that comes out in my work.
 I like to focus on the little things, so my clients can remember them too.
 When they watch their wedding films, I want them to remember all the details that went into planning their perfect day.

 After college I moved up to Pittsburgh, PA and started working on commercials for a company called Animal VFX.
 Through the connections I made there, I ended up on my first feature film with some pretty big name actors in it.
 I was a Camera PA, a very small cog in a very large machine.
 Fathers and Daughters was the name of the movie and the top billed cast includes Russell Crowe, Amanda Seyfried, Aaron Paul, Diane Kruger, Jane Fonda, and Kylie Rogers, to name a few.
 My point is this: I was incredibly fortunate to find people that were willing to extend a helping hand and give me a chance when I didn’t have much experience.
 And because of that, my career started with a bang.
 Anyway, after about two years of living and working in Pittsburgh, I decided to move back down south to marry the woman of my dreams.
 We got engaged in February of 2015 and married the following June.

 We didn’t hire a videographer for our wedding.
 This is one of the greatest regrets of my wedding.
-We didn’t really have the budget for it by the time we got around to that item on the list.
+We didn’t really have the budget for it by the time we got that far down the list.
 But it didn’t take much thought before I wrote it off.
 I thought to myself, “I’ve done this before.
 I know how much work it takes and how talented you have to be to get by.”
 In retrospect, I feel the loss of not having a wedding film to watch with my wife on a regular basis.
 I mean, we have photos.
 And they’re awesome.
 We couldn’t be happier with them.
 But it’s a different medium and serves a totally different purpose and I didn’t realize that when we were planning our wedding.
 I didn’t value the service.

 After a few months of being married, and regretting not hiring a wedding videographer, I decided I wanted to start taking wedding clients again.
 With my renewed perspective on things, I realized how valuable of a service it is.
 After getting back in the game, I started noticing a nasty trend amongst videographers.
 It was less so one specific action and more a mentality.
 It was their attitudes.
 This turned out to be ten times worse than any action because it affected every step they took and their entire view of the wedding industry.
 This mentality is infectious and incredibly pervasive in the wedding industry: I’m only doing this until something better comes along.
-See, most people see wedding films as a launching pad to bigger and better things.
+See, most people view wedding films as a launching pad to bigger and better things.
 Once they get that first big break, they’re out of here.
 And you’ll never see them again.
 That’s why we started Rooted Pine Films.
 There need to be people in the Wedding Industry who take the wedding industry seriously.
 Who aren’t embarrassed to be labeled a “Wedding Videographer,” and who are proud of their work.
 Being talented is a plus, but new skills can be learned and old skills can be honed.
 Attitude is something you can’t teach.
 I take the time and energy to make sure everyone on my team is not only highly skilled but actually invested in crafting unique and personal wedding films.